dotnet/efcore/docs/getting-and-building-the-code.md

 | -test | Run all tests (requires build). | test.cmd |
 | -pack | Build and produce NuGet packages. | None |

+### Developer build

+Developer build allows you to build for latest runtimes and skip the oldest one.

 **Note**, to enable developer builds, create a file named `AspNetCoreSettings.props` above the repo root with the following contents.

 ```